quicwg/base-drafts/draft-ietf-quic-qpack.md

 field name of an entry stored in the static table or the dynamic table starts with the '1' one-bit pattern.
 The `S` bit indicates whether the reference is to the static (S=1) or dynamic (S=0) table.
-The header field name is represented using the index of that entry, which is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).
-Table indices are always non-zero; a zero index MUST be treated as a decoding error.
+The header field name is represented using the relative index of that entry, which is represented as an integer with a 6-bit prefix (see Section 5.1 of [RFC7541]).

 The header name reference is followed by the header field value represented as a string literal (see Section 5.2 of [RFC7541]).